-- Visitors are allowed in the reception area only.
-Visitors are not allowed in the classrooms, student lounge, or clinic floor area. - Only emergency calls are permitted on the business phone. - Cell phones are permitted in the break room only for use when clocked out or on a scheduled break properly documented on the break out sheet at the front desk.. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - Food, drinks, and water bottles are allowed only in the lunchroom. - Paul Mitchell The School Wichita is a smoke-free campus. - Stealing or taking school or another's personal property is unacceptable.
+- Visitors are allowed in the service reception area only.
+Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - Only emergency calls are permitted on the business phone. - 3 Cell phones are permitted in the break room only for use when clocked out or on a scheduled break properly documented on the break out sheet at the front desk. - Future Professionals may not visit with another Future Professional who is servicing a client. - Future Professionals may not gather around the service desk, service reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - Paul Mitchell The School Wichita is a smoke-free campus. - Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.